From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of Schubert and Grothendieck polynomials

 Since \cite{pipe1} uses right-degree sequences and right-degree polynomials instead of their left-degree counterparts, we will adopt this convention throughout this section.
 To simplify notation, all graphs in this section will be on the vertex set $[n+1]$.
 Note the following easy relation between right-degree and left-degree.

 Given a graph $G$ on vertex set $[n+1]$, let $G^*$ be the mirror image of the graph $G$ with vertex set shifted to $[0,n]$.
 More formally, let $G^*$ be the graph on vertices $[0,n]$ with edges

 The right-degree sequences of $G$ are exactly the left-degree sequences of $G^*$ read backwards.
-We can then define the \textbf{right-degree multiset} $\RD(G)$ as the multiset of right-degree sequences of leaves in any reduction tree of $G$, and $\RD(G,\emptyset)$ the submultiset of sequences whose components sum to $\#E(G)$ (notation consistent with $\LD(G,F)$ in Definition \ref{ldsequencesfromF}).
+Via Theorem \ref{theoremA} of Section \ref{sec6} in hand, we define the \newword{right-degree multiset} $\RD(G)$ as the multiset of right-degree sequences of leaves in any reduction tree of $G$, and $\RD(G,\emptyset)$ the submultiset of sequences whose components sum to $\#E(G)$ (notation consistent with $\LD(G,F)$ in Definition \ref{ldsequencesfromF}).

-\begin{definition} For any graph $G$ on $[n+1]$, define the \textbf{right-degree polynomial} $R_G$ by
+\begin{definition} For any graph $G$ on $[n+1]$, define the \newword{right-degree polynomial} $R_G$ by

 where $\mathrm{codim}(\alpha)=\#E(G)-\sum_{i=1}^{n}{\alpha_i}$.

 For $k\geq 0$, let $R_G^k(\bm{t})$ denote the degree $\#E(G)-k$ homogeneous component of $R_G(\bm{t})$.

 Define the reduced right-degree polynomial $\widetilde{R}_G$ as follows: If $\{v_{i_1},\ldots v_{i_k} \}$ are the vertices of $G$ with positive outdegree, then $R_G$ is a polynomial in $t_{i_1},\ldots, t_{i_{k}}$.
 Obtain $\widetilde{R}_G$ by relabeling the variables $t_{i_{m}}$ by $t_m$ for each $m$.
 Note that $R_G^0$ (resp. $\widetilde{R^0_G}$) is the top homogeneous component of $R_G$ (resp. $\widetilde{R}_G$), and is given by